AizazSharif/aizazsharif.github.io/about.md

 ### Work and Experience

-After a Computer Science Major I have been a part of working in several projects and tools in my short industry career.
-They involved:
+After a Computer Science Major I have been a part of working in several projects in industry career.
+They involve:

  - Optical Character Recognition
  - Deep Learning